 The world appears to be in chaos, and it looks like we all have

-an opinion about it, but opinions express ignorance of the all-knowing
+our own opinions about it, but opinions express ignorance of

-Mind, and are really a distress call for help.
-When Pilate asked
+the all-knowing Mind and are really a distress call for help.

-Jesus, "What is truth?" was he not searching for God?
+When Pilate asked Jesus, "What is truth?" was not he

-Jesus could have answered Pilate's question, but Pilate turned
+searching for God?
+Jesus could have answered him, but Pilate

-and walked away overwhelmed by the magnitude of his own question.
+turned and walked away, overwhelmed by the magnitude of his own

-As a direct result of his halting receptivity to truth, he was
+question.
+As a direct result of his halting receptivity to truth,

-anxious about what to do with Jesus and uncertain of his own
+Pilate was anxious about what to do with Jesus and uncertain

-future as governor.
-When Cain confronted Able, he was screaming
+of his own future as governor.
+When Cain confronted Abel, he

-for a way to stop being overcome by his insatiable personal ego.
+was screaming for a way to stop being overcome by his insatiable

-Because he refused to offer genuine gratitude to God for the
+personal ego.
+Because he refused to offer genuine gratitude to

-gift of life Cain condemned the life of his brother and so lost
+God for the gift of life, Cain condemned the life of his brother

-his way and was cast out of his family circle - anxious and alone.
+and, so, lost his way and was cast out of his family circle -

 Every imperfection that you are aware of is an urgent call for